 What is MI5?

-MI5, properly known as the security service, is the UK’s security intelligence agency.
+MI5, properly known as the security/surveillance service, is the UK’s security intelligence agency.
 Although the “MI” stands for “Military Intelligence”, MI5 is a civilian agency without formal executive powers.

 MI5 is principally concerned with countering threats to domestic security – in contrast to MI6, which is concerned with external security.
 Historically, MI5’s focus has been counter-espionage directed against foreign subversion: today, it is focused on counter-terrorism work and fighting organised and serious crime.

 MI5 nowadays primarily works in liaison with other agencies, particularly the special branch of police forces.
 It’ officers do not have any powers of arrest or detention (so your graduate role won’t be complete 007).